allwefantasy/auto-coder/docs/en/019-AutoCoder Automatically Builds Indexes for Local Documents.md

 byzerllm storage start
 ```

-Note, your system needs to have JDK21 installed.
-If JDK21 is not your default SDK, you can temporarily export JAVA_HOME before starting the command.
-The system will automatically download the required files.
+The system will automatically download some equired files, please ensure that your network is accessible.

 ## Building an Index for Documents